agowd/agowd/README.md

 ## About Me

 Hi!
 My name is Aditya, but you can call me Adi.
 I'm currently pursuing a BSE in bioengineering and computer science and an MSE in robotics at the University of Pennsylvania.
-I'm excited about leveraging deep learning to better understand human biological systems -- like neurotech!
+I'm excited about leveraging deep learning to better understand human biological systems.

 ## Current Work